markjnkim/es_mod/01-html/content/step-6-reach-out.md

 > **Heads up**: Important to notice how a second class was declared for the `h2` elements by simply adding another class name within the quotation marks.
 Whitespace is the delimiter syntax for separate classes, id's, and almost all the attributes except for the `style` attribute since this is using CSS syntax.

 ## Step 2.
-Iframe, Uframe, we all frame for icecream.
+Iframe, Uframe, we all frame for ice cream.

-First off, before we can start on the map, we need to wrap the body of this section into a `div` which we will call our contact container.
+First off, before we can start on the map, we need to wrap the following content of this section into a `div` which we will call our contact container.
 We'll do this because all of the contact information is semantically related, and wrapping them in a parent element enables us to constrain their flow to the bounds of that parent.
 Let's add a `class` called `contact-info` to this `div`.

+> **Rewind**: Remember how we wrapped the content for our trainers' info inside an `<article>`.
+What we are doing here with the contact info is the same concept.

-Now let's take a closer look at this map and we will find that the requirements for the landing page specifies that this map needs to be interactive, meaning the visitors will be able to scroll and zoom the image.
+Now let's take a closer look at this map and we will find that the requirements for the landing page specifies that this map needs to be interactive, meaning the visitors will be able to scroll, move, and zoom the image.
 But how the heck are we going to do that?
 Since we have just started to learn web development, we don't yet have the skills to accomplish this type of task or do we?
 We can use a nice trick with some of Google Maps code to embed a special HTML element called an `iframe`.
+An `iframe`, which stands for inline frame, is able to nest browsing content and embed an HTML page into the current page.
+But how the heck are we going to do that?
+Since we have just started to learn web development, we don't yet have the skills to accomplish this type of task or do we?
-An `iframe`, which stands for inline frame, is able to nest browsing content and embedd an HTML page into the current page.
+We can use a nice trick with some of Google Maps code to embed a special HTML element called an `iframe`.
+An `iframe`, which stands for inline frame, is able to nest browsing content and embed an HTML page into the current page.
 Let's nest the `iframe` into our contact container.
 So in our case, we need a google map for a specific location so let's follow the following instructions to retrieve an `iframe` for our map address.

 > **Linear Steps**: How to embed a Google Map